Timothy C. Hain, MD

 The Brother MFC printers are impressive technological feat, and the older ones are built like a battleship.
 I have many different models in my office.

-- 9970 -- Color (a big problem).
-We suggest don't even think about buying this printer.
-I am tossing mine out at the office (thats about $600 down the drain).
+- We suggest don't even think about buying this printer.
+I tossed mine out at the office (that's about $600 down the drain).
 It is nothing but trouble.
+It is complicated, it is huge, it is expensive.

 Good points -- mostly hardware.

 - Capable of amazing things.
-In particular, you can scan to FTP or to a network address (given you can figure it out).
+In particular, you can scan to FTP or to a network address (given you can figure it out -- see below).

 - Brother has many strange printer utilities that load up automatically.
 Most of them are useless.

-- Each device has a home page (good).
+- Each device has a very crude home page (This is good).

 - There is a "br_admin" professional program.
 Just takes up space